liamwalsh1980/Milestone-Project-2/TESTING.md

 - #### Apple Safari

-Using a Macbook to complete this project meant that i could test the webpages on Apple safari.
+Using a MacBook to complete this project meant that I could test the webpages on Apple safari.

 IMAGES TO FOLLOW ONCE SITE IS DEPLOYED AND RETESTED